debitoor/mongo-map/README.md

 	} }
 ]);
 ```
-Here `getInMap` expands your map object into a balanced search tree that aggregation framework uses to look up your key.
+Here `getInMap` expands your map object into a balanced search tree that aggregation framework uses to efficiently look up your key.

 ## License